 15. To

-call forth the organized militia to leave their state without the consent of
+call forth the organized militia to operate outside their respective states

 16. To